Is Tesco's Crippling Real Bread With Frozen Dough?

 Is frozen bread dough common?

-Apart from Subways, and many pizza retailers, not really.
+Apart from Subways, and many pizza retailers, not really in the UK.
 It was introduced into Sainsbury's in the 90’s but was quickly removed due to poor customer feedback.

 When is using frozen bread dough a good idea?